vmgdimmick/Mini-Project-1/README.md

 Linear activation function (no activation, just raw output) Used for regression tasks where the model predicts a continuous value (e.g., job satisfaction score).

+## Decision Tree Explanation

+A Decision Tree works by recursively splitting the dataset based on feature values that maximize information gain or minimize impurity.
+At each step, the algorithm selects the feature that best separates the data into distinct groups.
+The final tree consists of decision nodes and leaf nodes, where each path from root to leaf represents a decision rule.

+For evaluation, the Root Mean Squared Error (RMSE) measures the difference between predicted and actual values, while the confusion matrix provides insight into model accuracy, precision, recall, and F1-score in classification settings.

+## Clustering Method Explanation

+K-Means Clustering is an unsupervised learning algorithm that groups data points into K clusters based on similarity.
+It works by:

+1. Initializing K centroids (randomly selecting K data points as initial cluster centers).
+2. Assigning each point to the nearest centroid based on Euclidean distance.
+3. Updating centroids** by calculating the mean position of all points in each cluster.
+4. Repeating steps 2 and 3** until centroids stabilize (i.e., do not change significantly).

+To evaluate clustering quality, the Silhouette Score** measures how well each point fits within its assigned cluster (ranging from 0 to 1, where a higher value indicates better-defined clusters).

 # Results Analysis